 1. INTRODUCTION

 Advancements in technology have played a significant role in the evolution of agriculture.
-In recent years, modern technologies have revolutionized the field of agriculture, enabling farmers to increase efficiency, productivity, and sustainability while producing high-quality and safe food (Rehman et al., 2016).
+Modern technologies have revolutionized the field of agriculture, enabling farmers to increase efficiency, productivity, and sustainability while producing high-quality and safe food (Rehman et al., 2016).
 Income generation has been considered to be essential for economic growth and technological factors have contributed for creating employment opportunities for rural people not only in agriculture but also in other fields.
 Kapur (2018) suggested that for improving productivity and profitability technology is essential.
 Again, modern technologies can help farmers adapt to the challenges posed by climate change, water scarcity, and soil degradation, which threaten the sustainability of agriculture.
 The integration of modern technologies in agriculture has helped to address many of the challenges facing the industry, and it is expected to continue to drive innovation and growth in the future.

-However, agriculture sector is a primary source of livelihood for majority of the population in Bangladesh.
+However, agriculture is a primary source of livelihood for majority of the population in Bangladesh.
 The most prominent pathways to enhance the source of income is the use of modern technologies.
 In many villages recently farmers’ use different technology with the help of different organizations.
 Improvements have been made in a variety of segments in rural regions, including people's livelihoods and also agriculture.

-But the Chars In North Bangladesh which are apart from the mainland plagued by various problems.
-About 160 million (4-5% of the total population) people live in Char Land (Islam, 2018).
-The major problems of the Char landers are frequent flooding.
-The factor affect the livelihood and wellbeing of the life of people of char dwellers.
-For this reason Char people are engaged in agricultural work for only Rabi Monsoon and next six month are engaged in wage labour and other income generating activities.
+But the Chars in North Bangladesh, a part of the mainland is plagued by various agricultural development challenges.
+About 160 million (4-5% of the total population) people in Bangladesh live in Char Land (Islam, 2018).
+The major problem of the Char landers is frequent and incessant flooding.
+Flooding affects the livelihood and well-being of the life of people of char dwellers.
+For this reason Char people are engaged in agricultural work for only ‘Rabi Monsoon’ and next six month are engaged in wage labour and other income generating activities.
 But the adoption of improved technologies in agricultural field is low than the main land, especially in the context of developing regions and countries.
 It is because in Bangladesh government incentives in this sector has been found to be inadequate (Faruque, 2012).
 And also this sector has been influenced by supporting local entrepreneurs (Ali, 2021).
 Many of the local entrepreneurs produced sub-standard machineries and sold to the farmers at the lowest price, which created a negative impact among the farmers (Islam, 2018).On contrary, sometimes skilled farmers are not available for handling machineries properly, due to lack of training.
 For that monitoring is needed.
 Considering the above-mentioned points, the researcher become highly interested to identify the facts behind the use of technology and try to conduct the research entitled ‘Problems faced by the farmers in using agricultural machineries ‘with following objectives

 To identify Char farmers socio-economic characteristics;

-To assess some major problem faced by the Char farmers in their field in using agricultural machineries;
+To assess major adoption and technology (mecineries) usage faced by the Char farmers;

-To measure the relationship of Char farmer’s socio-economic characters with their problem faced in using machineries in their fields.
+To measure the relationship of socio-economic characteristics of Char farmers’ mechneries adoption and usage.

 2.MATERIALS AND METHODS